 All photos are copyrighted and may only be used with permission.

-Are you a person more at home in a field or forest than in a large city?
+Are you a person more at home walking a field or forest than in a large city?
 Would

 you rather hunt wild edible mushrooms, search for turtles in a brook, watch fox kits playing near their den, or follow deer through the woods than channel surf your wide screen TV?
 Does rampant urban development and suburban sprawl frighten you, because of your concern for the wild inhabitants of planet earth?